 Some other leading independents are present in the 2011-2015 lower house.
 They include Rafiq Shahir from Herat, a well-known civil-society activist; Dr. Saleh Seljuki; and Ahmad Behzad (all from Herat).
 Other independents reelected include Shakiba Hashemi and Khalid Pashtun, both from Qandahar.
-Ms. Fawzia Koofi, at one time a deputy lower house speaker, also remains in the Assembly and she continues to represent an outspoken leader on women's rights and human rights more generally.
 Dr. Roshanak Wardak was not reelected, but he is expected to remain active publicly.